Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 Washington Stats and Trends

-- Washington has three wins against the spread in 11 games this season.
+- Washington has three wins against the spread in 11 games this year.

-- The Huskies have been underdogs by 1.5 points or more five times this season and have covered the spread twice.
+- The Huskies have covered the spread twice this season when underdogs by 1.5 points or more (in five chances).

-- Washington's games this year have hit the over only two times in 10 opportunities (20%).
+- Washington's games this year have hit the over on only two of 10 set point totals (20%).

-- Washington is 2-1 against the spread and 2-1 overall when the team puts up more than 25.3 points.
+- Washington is 2-1 against the spread and 2-1 overall when the team notches more than 25.3 points.

-- This year the Huskies have 19 turnovers, four fewer than the Cougars have takeaways (23).
+- This season the Huskies have 19 turnovers, four fewer than the Cougars have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.